AntonioLabinjan/Distributed-CV-attendance-work_in_progress/README.md

 * Detecting faces using Haar cascades
 * Segmenting detected faces with MediaPipe Face Mesh to mask out background pixels inside the face region
 * Generating normalized CLIP embeddings
-* Avoiding redundant transmissions by comparing embeddings with the previous one
+* Avoiding redundant transmissions by comparing embeddings with the previous one and sending only above certain threshold
 * Sending new embeddings to the server for classification

 ### Embedding Queue (Server-side)